Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Numerical Experiments

-In \textsc{Table} \ref{Tbl Occupancy Balanced Methods} below the $ GbE_{DPS} $ and the global efficiency $ \eff \in \mathcal{E} $ are presented for the occupancy fraction variable $ o $, running through its full domain.
+In \textsc{Table} \ref{Tbl Occupancy Balanced Methods} below the $ GbE_{DPS} $ and the global efficiency $ \eff \in \mathcal{E} $ are presented for the demand-capacity fraction variable $ o $, running through its full domain.
 The pointing arrows indicate the optimal strategy within its column or family of comparable experiments.
-As in the previous stage, milar tables were built for the proctor-student rate $ r \in \{34, 44, 54, 64, 74 \}$ and the sorting $ s \in \{\p, \capac, \boldsymbol{\gamma}, \,\text{random} \}$ variables running through their respective full domains which we omit here for the sake of brevity.
+As in the previous stage, similar tables were built for the price-capacity rate $ r \in \{34, 44, 54, 64, 74 \}$ and the sorting $ s \in \{\p, \capac, \boldsymbol{\gamma}, \,\text{random} \}$ variables, running through their respective full domains, which we omit here for the sake of brevity.
 Finally, in the tables \ref{Tbl Strategies Summary DPS} and \ref{Tbl Strategies Summary Global} below we summarize the optimal strategies from both points of view, the specialized $ GbE_{DPS} $ and the global one $ \eff \in \mathcal{E} $.